JustinOros/Python/blockwars-game/README.md

 You control a glowing blue block navigating the arena.
 Your goal is to:

-* 🔫 Shoot enemies using keyboard, mouse, or controller — including diagonal shots with joystick!
+* 🔫 Shoot enemies using keyboard, mouse, or controller
 * 🧟 Defeat increasingly faster enemies that chase you relentlessly
 * 🛡️ Dodge collisions — one hit and it’s game over
 * ⏫ Survive waves to level up and increase enemy speed and challenge